Roa (film)

 Roa is a Colombian feature film released in 2013.
-It was directed by Andrés Baiz, who also co-wrote the screenplay.
+It was directed by Andrés Baiz, who also co-wrote the screenplay and starring Mauricio Puentes, Catalina Sandino Moreno, Santiago Rodríguez, Rebeca López, John Alex Toro, Carlos Manuel Vesga, Arturo Goetz, and César Bordón.
 It is a fictionalized account inspired by the final days in the life of Juan Roa Sierra, the man who was blamed for the 1948 assassination of Jorge Eliécer Gaitán, the charismatic liberal candidate for president.
 The film depicts Roa as an inept and naive pawn who was threatened and manipulated by powerful, shadowy figures into becoming the scapegoat for the assassination.
+It premiered as the opening film at the 53rd Cartagena International Film Festival in 2013.

+The film received mixed reviews.
+In 2013, the film won six Macondo Awards—presented by the Colombian Academy of Cinematographic Arts and Sciences—including the award for Best Lead Actor.

 Plot

 Roa is unemployed and struggling to support his wife and daughter.
 His brother tries to teach him to drive a taxi, but Roa ends up causing an accident.

 At the movie theater, Roa and his family watch a newsreel in which Roa is shown at a rally standing behind Gaitán.
 Roa has a brief encounter with Gaitán, who gives Roa a business card.
 Roa becomes obsessed with Gaitán and follows him, watching through a window as Gaitan eats dinner with his family, asking questions of people outside Gaitán's law office, and imitating Gaitan's speeches in the streets.
 Roa dresses in his best suit of clothes and receives a blessing from his mother before going to Gaitan's office where he asks for help.
 Gaitán says he is not able to help and turns Roa away.

 Roa has a disagreement with his wife and moves in with his mother.
 He continues following Gaitán and attending a rally and other events.
 He is now disenchanted with the man of the people.
 He encounters a group of men who are anti-communists and are concerned that Gaitán will be elected president.

 Roa's mother encourages him to search for work.
 He gets a painting job at the house next to Gaitán's house.
 After work, he watches Gaitán at night through a window of his house.
 A black car approaches, and the driver grabs Roa and throws him into the back of a car with another man.
 The man points a gun at Roa and demands to know who he is working for and why he is following Gaitán.
 They leave him by the side of the road.
 Roa then gets a job putting up advertising posters in the streets of Bogotá.